project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_user.md

 Note: Endpoint 0(Root) and Endpoint 1(Aggregator) are Bridge itself.
 They are not shown in the epmap.
 But these endpoints support some clusters as well.
 For e.g. Identify.
 Where you might want to run chip-tool tests on those endpoints

-Note: epmap does not show any bridged endpoints?
-Refer to the '`--spec-compliance`' flag documentation

 For further information on chip-tool tests, refer to the [test suite's README](../../src/app/tests/suites/README.md)